thomasaarholt/prism-em.github.io/source-code.md

 ~~~

-Let's look at `scaleReduceS`, as it is one of the most important parts of *PRISM*.
+Let's look at `scaleReduceS`, as it is one of the most important parts of *Prismatic*.

 ~~~ c++
 template <size_t BlockSizeX>